Mister-Kin/OpenDocs/README.md

   - [Problems of Converting Formats using Pandoc](#Problems-of-Converting-Formats-using-Pandoc)
   - [Why not Markdown Macro Package](#Why-not-Markdown-Macro-Package)
 - [Author](#Author)

-## Background
-I involve in a lot of activities, originally thinking of making learning notes for future review.
-However, with the expansion of my own blog plan, the idea for ​​this repository gradually improves, slowly forming a structure that has *Books*, *Translations* and many other categories.
-In other words, it's just a document repository for personal learning records.

-*Note: My blog should have corresponding post of document project, but all documents will update firstly on the Github.*

 ## File Structure in this Repository
 Every single document project consists of a folder containing a PDF E-Document and its LaTeX source code, each with its own parent category.
 The folder's name is the project's name, and the main file's name is generally the same as the document project's name, i.e. the file name of the PDF E-Document and LaTeX source code‘s main file is the same as the folder's name.